Pancreatic Cancer & Gum Disease – Baltimore, MA

 - Variety of Insurance Plans Accepted

-While little is known about the direct causes of pancreatic cancer, key risk factors such as smoking, type 2 diabetes, and obesity have been identified as significant risk factors.
-In addition to these, recent studies have suggested that periodontal disease may also cause increased risk of pancreatic cancer.
+While little is known about the direct causes of pancreatic cancer, things such as smoking, type 2 diabetes, and obesity have been identified as significant risk factors.
+In addition to these, recent studies have suggested that periodontal disease may also cause an increased risk of pancreatic cancer.